Mando Ramos: World Lightweight Champion

 Trained by Hall of Fame trainer Jackie McCoy, Ramos fought ten World title fights, was a two-time champion and earned millions of dollars.
-Whilst Mickey Mantle and Joe Namath earned 100k per season, Ramos was earning 100k per night.
+Whilst Mickey Mantle and Joe Namath earned 100k per season, Ramos was earning 100k per fight.
 He was the world's highest paid teenager and his purses were larger than anyone but Muhammad Ali's.
 McCoy stated Mando was the most naturally talented fighter he had ever seen in his life.

 Retirement

 Tough fights, drugs, and alcohol put the brakes on his career.
 By age 24 Ramos was out of boxing.
 With the aid of his wife, Sylvia Van Hecke, Ramos became clean and sober over his last three decades.
 He founded a non-profit youth organization---B.A.A.D.--boxing against alcohol and drugs— and coached, mentored, and trained inner-city at-risk youths.

 Mando Ramos died suddenly at his home in San Pedro, California on July 6, 2008.